delinhabit/data-science/reproducible_research/Research.md

 storm_data[grep("FLASH FLOOD", storm_data$event.type), ]$event.type <- "FLASH FLOOD"
 ```

-#### Tidying up the data
+#### Building the clean dataset

-In order to interpret the results of our analysis, we need two tidy datasets: number of casualties by event type and the damage amounts by event type.
+In order to interpret the results of our analysis, we need two clean datasets: number of casualties by event type and the damage amounts by event type.

 ```r